After a record sell-out last year, Food Passports are back. And this time, we’ve added two more districts for you to explore.

 Valid for the full ten days of the festival, there is plenty of time to either choose one district, or collect them all!
 Please refer to your passport and check business opening hours before visiting.

-Or the passports will be available to buy direct from our Festival Hub at Colston Hall, or the Tourist Information Centre on the Harbourside.
+Buy direct from the Tourist Information Centre on the Harbourside.

 Support for Food Passports comes from our travel sponsor, GWR.
 Find out how their Freedom Travelpass makes it easy (and sustainable!) to travel by bus and train around this year’s festival.